Gershwen/edoc2/README.md

 This application is designed to assist doctors in managing their appoinments with patients.
 Its meant to replace all paper based appointments that will assist in keeping a log of patient visits and will assist the doctor in preparing for upcoming appointments.
+The primary user of the app would be the administrator who arranges the appointments.
+For eg. when the patients calls the doctor the admin will handle all bookings.
+The admin will also be able to remove and make changes to booking when needed.
+The doctor will have view access.

 # Glossary